 The signal processing is crucial in wireless communication.
 With the proper technique, the data transmitted across the wireless channel can become efficient.
 One way to transmit a huge amount of data is to use the proper modulation technique.
 For instance, PSK technique modulates the carrier wave's phase in order to carry the information across the wireless channel.
 On the other hand, QAM provides a way to modulate the phase and amplitude of the signal simultaneously.
-The signal will then be modulated to a carrier wave before transmitted through a wireless channel.
+The signal will then be modulated to a carrier wave before transmitted through wireless channel.
 The modulation can have several levels of it.
 The higher the level corresponds to a more efficient modulation, but leads to a signal that is prone to error, especially when it comes to the fading channel.

 One way to overcome the fading channel is to use the OFDM.
-It utilizes several nearby frequencies that have orthogonal nature with each other.
-In short, it saves bandwidth usage and provides a stronger signal through fading channel compared to the single carrier signal.
+It utilizes several nearby frequencies that has orthogonal nature with each other.
+In short, it saves bandwidth usage and provide a stronger signal through fading channel compared to the single carrier signal.

-Combining the PSK or QAM with OFDM provides a way to have a high data rate and also have a stronger signal through fading channel at the same time.
+Combining the PSK or OAM with OFDM provide a way to have a high data rate and also have a stronger signal through fading channel at the same time.
 However, the usage of OFDM demands a high power in its implementation.
 The FFT technique that becomes the key in OFDM creates a high PAPR value for the signal.
-Practically, it can go as high as 10 dB, which is not efficient for the amplifier of the system [1].
-There are several PAPR reduction techniques, one of them is the clipping technique [2], and the other one is the Partial Transmit Sequence (PTS) [3].
+Practically, it can go as high as 10 dB, which is not be efficient for the amplifier of the system [1].
+There are several researchers that had been engineering a way to reduce the PAPR of OFDM signal.
+There are several PAPR reduction techniques, one of them is the clipping technique, and the other one is the Partial Transmit Sequence (PTS) [2].
 The clipping technique itself has several different types.
 The simplest one is the classical method.
 It allows the system to reduce any part of the signal that exceeds a certain threshold.
 Another type is known as Palm Date Leaf (PDL) clipping.
-It has been shown to be superior compared to several other clipping methods [4].
+It has been shown to be superior compared to several other clipping methods [3].